Fortr4n/Neuraltran/README.md

 ## Contributing

-neural-fortran is currently a proof-of-concept with potential for use in production.
+Neuraltran is currently in development
 Contributions are welcome, especially for:

 * Expanding the network class to other network infrastructures
 * Adding other cost functions such as cross-entropy.